 Gilts must have been farrowed on or after January 1, current year.
-And exhibitor must be enrolled in the swine project.
+And exhibitor must be enrolled in the swine and Fair Officials will not be held responsible for the death, injury or spread of disease.

 Sows shown in this division must have been carried in breeding phase of the swine project.